jacentino/SqlFun/README.md

 The generating process uses reflection heavily, but no reflection is used while processing a query.

 ### Executing queries
-Since your queries have a DataContext as last parameter, they can be passed to the `run` function after applying preceding parameters.
+Since your queries have a DataContext as a last parameter, they can be passed to the `run` function after applying preceding parameters.

     let blog = Blogging.getBlog 1 |> run

 ### Async support
-The query can be defined as asynchronous:
+The query can be defined as asynchronous as well:

         let getBlog: int -> DataContext -> Blog Async =
             sql "select id, name, title, description, owner, createdAt, modifiedAt, modifiedBy